 Analyzing over 158,000 news reports from 2011-14 by Western and International Media from 35 sources (not domestic African news), the report ultimately concludes that while African news coverage is mostly negative, other continents are also feeling the effects of the bad news cycle.
 The hardest hit, the Middle East, gets the most attention for political turmoil.

 For Africa, however, nine of the top ten reported topics were negative, and six pertain to political conflict and violence.
 Compare that to Europe and North America where sports news (most often positive) ranks in the top of covered topics.
 This is even during a period where South Africa hosted the World Cup.

 While Africa is the only continent to achieve positive media appraisal for economic development and growth, it does not even come close to outweighing the negative reports.
 A simple lack of negative news, does not a positive perception make.

 According to the report, stable countries such as Namibia and Mauritius “have positive stories to profile, yet require the context and investment to tell these.
 Media Tenor’s analysis indicates that the international media’s negligence of such countries strengthens the negative perceptions of the continent.”

 The core issue here is the lack of investment in real African reporting.
-However, as many media outlets shrink, BBC is expanding its reach in Africa.
+However, as many media outlets shrink, the BBC is expanding its reach in Africa.
 And while CBS deals with the backlash against its Ebola coverage, the fact that there is backlash at all is in itself encouraging.
 As the letter claims, “Such a skewed perspective not only disserves Africa, it also badly disserves the news viewing and news reading public.”
-And the news viewing and reading public have had enough of one dimensional stories about the continent.
+And the news viewing and reading public have had enough of one-dimensional stories about the continent.

 While CBS maintains it is “proud of” its coverage, they have invited to French to meet with them.
 We can only hope such criticism would promote a constructive change in African media coverage.
 However, it will take more than one open letter.